Building an accessible website: How to create accessible forms

-Forms are an integral part of many websites and pose unique challenges related to making these interactive elements accessible to all users.
+Forms are an integral part of many websites but they pose unique challenges for accessible websites.

 Forms are one of the most engaging parts of your website.
 They are used for collecting data and interacting directly with your audience.
 Most importantly, forms allow your site to support e-commerce.
 Naturally you would want to expose your forms to as many users as possible, and not exclude any particular group of users from accessing these revenue generating areas of your website.

 HTML 5 is already well equipped to handle accessibility and, in fact, screen readers are tuned to take advantage of what is already available.
 Let's go over the basic starting points for any form structure.

 Forms consist of different types of input.
 Each input or input group on your form should have an accompanying label.
 Simply formatted like so:

 That tight little package is very accessible as long as the label "for" attribute is linked to the respective input's "id" attribute.

 Modern site design sometimes eliminates these labels in favour of using the "placeholder" attribute.
 This will fail the Web Content Accessibility Guidelines (WCAG) as the "placeholder" is only sporadically supported across the many operating systems, browsers, and screen reader combinations.
 Something else to consider is that most browsers will display the placeholder text within the input field as fairly light text which is bound to fail the WCAG contrast minimum .
 Browsers support the use of "aria" attributes to assist with accessibility.
 In this case, an "aria-label" can be used to complement the placeholder attribute like so:

 <input id="name" placeholder="Enter your name" aria-label="Enter your name">